Yu Dafu (left), Yu Mantuo (middle), and Yu Yangwu (right) posing for a photo

 Kobe Sannomiya Station, Kobe, Japan, taken between 1917 and 1919

-Chinese poet Hattori Tando
+Chinese poet Hattori Tanpu

-Hattori Tando's notes
+Hattori Tanpu's notes

-In the northwest corner of the Toyota Auditorium at Nagoya University, there is a monument inscribed with a relief photo from Yu Dafu's study abroad period and the words "沈淪" (Chénlún, meaning "sinking").
+In the northwest corner of the Toyota Auditorium at Nagoya University, there is a monument inscribed with a relief photo from Yu Dafu's study abroad period and the word "沈沦" (Chénlún, meaning "sinking").
 The Nagoya Eighth High School (abbreviated as "Hachiko") that Yu Dafu attended is the predecessor of Nagoya University.
 This stone monument was erected by the Hachiko Alumni Association to commemorate the 90th anniversary of Nagoya University's establishment and was unveiled on June 30, 1998.
 It is now an important landmark for those seeking to trace Yu Dafu's time in Nagoya.

 Yu Dafu studied in Japan for ten years, during which Japan was experiencing the flourishing Taisho era.
-His thoughts and emotions were greatly impacted, and like Lu Xun, who shifted from medicine to literature, he wrote novels such as "Silver Gray Death," "Sinking," "Southward Migration," "Gastric Disease," "Homesickness," "Wind Chimes," and "Autumn Willows," all while in Japan.
+His thoughts and emotions were greatly impacted, and like Lu Xun, who shifted from medicine to literature, he wrote novels such as "The Gray Death," "Sinking," "Southward Migration," "Gastric Disease," "Homesickness," "Wind Chimes," and "Autumn Willows," all while in Japan.

-The despair and poverty depicted in his novels, in my view, reflect the needs of literary creation; the weakness of the nation made him feel inferior, and the turmoil of adolescence and the depression deep within his emotions made him increasingly sensitive.
+The despair and poverty depicted in his novels, in my view, reflect the needs of literary creation; the weakness of the nation made him feel inferior, and the turbulence of youth and the depression deep within his emotions made him increasingly sensitive.
 Ishida Kan'no, a classmate of the writer Akutagawa Ryūnosuke and later a historian of Eastern studies, commented on Yu Dafu, saying, "He is not a dark and gloomy person (as portrayed in his works), but rather a generous person."

 Members of the Creation Society photographed in Guangzhou in 1926, from left: Wang Duqing, Guo Moruo, Yu Dafu, Cheng Fangwu